Calathea veitchiana (Calathea Medallion) Indoor Care, Propagation, Problems and Solutions

 Decrease watering in the cold season as growth is minimal at this time but do not allow the soil to dry out completely.

+Use water that is at room temperature to avoid shocking this tropical plant.
 Only water with water that is free of chlorine and flourides as Calathea veitchiana is sensitive to chemicals dissolved in water which cause brown leaf tips and edges.

-Ensure the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot and eventual death of the plant.
+Ensure the pot has a drainage hole to prevent the soil from getting soggy as it can result to root-rot and eventual loss of the plant.
+To minimize fungal infestations like leaf spot, avoid wetting the foliage during watering or water from the bottom instead.

 Fertilizer

 Feed Calathea Medallion Plant with a balanced, liquid fertilizer every 4 weeks during the growing season to encourage a lush growth.
+Do not feed in the cold season as growth is minimal and feeding at this time can lead to fertilizer burn.

 Flush out accumulated chemicals (salts) from the soil by running a stream of water through the soil.
 Allow the stream of water to run for some time and repeat the process several times.